nodev-io/nodev-tutorial/slides/europython-training.rst

 Test-driven code reuse 2/2
 --------------------------

-- if nothing passes the tests the developer needs to implement the feature and TDR reduces to TDD
+- if nothing passes the tests the developer need to implement the feature and TDR reduces to TDD
 - if any code passes the tests the developer can:

   - **import**: accept code as a dependency and use the class / function directly